Perturbations in a scalar field model with virtues of $\Lambda$CDM: The scalar field model

-It is clear from the expression (\ref{eq:wphi}) that $\wphi$ has an evolutionary history and ranges between $-1 \leq \wphi \leq1$ for a real scalar field and a positive definite $\Vp$.
+It is clear from the expression (\ref{eq:wphi}) that $\wphi$ has an evolution and ranges between $-1 \leq \wphi \leq1$ for a real scalar field and a positive definite $\Vp$.
 When the kinetic energy ($E_{K} = \frac{\vphi^{\prime \,2}}{2 a^{2}}$) is dominant with a negligible potential energy ($E_{P} = \Vp$), the scalar field behaves as a stiff fluid with $\wphi = 1$, and when $E_{P}$ dominates with a negligible $E_{K}$, it gives rise to a cosmological constant with $\wphi = -1$.
 Thus, the behaviour of the scalar field and hence the evolution of the Universe depends on the form of the potential.
 For the recent accelerated expansion of the Universe, the scalar field at late time should roll sufficiently slowly along the potential such that $E_{K} \ll E_{P}$.

-For this work, the potential is constructed to be a hybrid one, as the sum of an exponential potential and a constant potential, shown in figure (\ref{im:pot}).
-The exponential potential will rescue from fine-tuning of the initial condition while the constant one will provide the slow-roll condition and drive the recent acceleration.
+We construct the potential such that the scalar field behaves as a quintessence field in the past and a cosmological constant in the present.
+We consider the potential as the sum of an exponential potential and a constant potential, shown in Fig.\ (\ref{im:pot}).
 The potential is written as,